On the uniform Besov regularity of local times of general processes: Abstract

 \section{Abstract}

-Our main purpose is to use a new condition, {\sl $\alpha$-local nondeterminism}, which is an alternative to the classical {\sl local nondeterminism} usually utilized in the Gaussian framework, in order to investigate Besov regularity, in the time variable $t$ uniformly in the space variable $x$, for local times $L(x, t)$ of a class of continuous processes.
+The $\alpha$-local nondeterminism notion ($\alpha$-LND, for short) has been introduced by \cite{boufoussi2021local} to investigate the existence, joint continuity, and uniform H\"{o}lder continuity, i.e., H\"{o}lder continuity in the time variable $t$ uniformly in the space variable $x$, for local times $L(x, t)$ of general processes.
+In the present paper, we aim to use the $\alpha$-LND property to improve this uniform H\"{o}lder continuity of local times to a uniform Besov regularity, i.e., Besov regularity in the time variable $t$ uniformly in the space variable $x$ and in $p$ (the index of the Besov space $\mathbf{B}^{\nu}_{p,\infty}(I;\R)$).
+The Besov regularity of local times, in the time variable $t$ for fixed space variable $x$, has never been treated in the literature even for Gaussian or stable processes.
 We also extend the classical Adler's theorem \cite[Theorem 8.7.1]{adler1981geometry} to the Besov spaces case.
-These results are then exploited to study the Besov irregularity of the sample paths of the underlying processes.
-Based on similar known results in the case of the bifractional Brownian motion, we believe that our results are sharp.
-As applications, we get sharp Besov regularity results for some classical Gaussian processes and the solutions of systems of non-linear stochastic heat equations.
-The Besov regularity of their corresponding local times is also obtained.\\
+These results are then exploited to study the uniform (in $p$) Besov irregularity of the sample paths of the underlying processes.
+As applications, we get sharp uniform Besov irregularity results for a class of Gaussian processes and the solutions of systems of non-linear stochastic heat equations.
+The uniform Besov regularity of their corresponding local times is also obtained.